bigbinary/acehelp/README.md

 Once we see `webpack: Compiled successfully.` message in terminal, we can visit the app at http://localhost:3000.

-To create data e.g. Article, Urls etc. you must login as user.
+To create data e.g. Article, URLs etc. you must login as a user.
 To login as a user, please visit http://localhost:3000/users/sign_in

 ```